The Graduate School offers programs in education at the doctoral and master’s levels.

 EDUC 892 • Dissertation Phase Three 1 Credit

 A continuation of EDUC 891.
-Upon a successful final dissertation defense, a course grade is posted.
+Upon a successful final dissertation defense and submission of the dissertation to the library, a course grade is posted.
 Students not meeting requirements will be shifted to extension status.

 Prerequisites: EDUC 891.
 Grade exceptions: Graded on an S/U basis.